 May 19, near Santa Cruz, Argentina

 Today we rather lazily associate The Voyage of the Beagle with Darwin’s exploration of the Galapagos Islands, “the natural history of these islands is eminently curious, and well deserves attention” notes Darwin of this extraordinary archipelago.
 I travelled to the Galapagos a decade ago and saw the same animals Darwin saw, a testament to Ecuador’s strict conservation efforts.

 The Galapagos was a small part of the voyage, however.
 Darwin and the HMS Beagle also travelled the coast of South America and several South Pacific islands.

 Years after the Beagle returned to England with all her sailors and jarred specimens, Darwin claims his most vivid memories remained the “sublimity of the primeval forests undefaced by the hand of man; whether those of Brazil, where the powers of Life are predominant, or those of Tierra del Fuego, where Death and Decay prevail.”4

 “Those who contemplate the beauty of the earth” wrote biologist Rachel Carson in her gorgeous study of nature observation, “find reserves of strength that will endure as long as life lasts.”
-Darwin continued his observations and upon returning to England began the work that would lead to one of the most important scientific book of all time.
+Darwin continued his observations, and upon returning to England began the work that would lead to one of the most important scientific books of all time.5

 Darwin closes his monumental account of the exploratory voyage with a line that perfectly reflects the then-contemporary wisdom of American Transcendalists like Ralph Waldo Emerson, Henry David Thoreau and poet Walt Whitman: